SakanaAI/Kamon/README.md

 月輪に覗き尻合わせ三つ紅葉 ('Peeking butts-together three maple leaves in a moon ring')

 # Training and inference with baseline VGG-based model

+One challenge is to generate the description of a crest given an image of that crest.
+Vision models are not particularly well tuned for this sort of data, and there are some important differences between scene-to-text and this problem.
+The motifs in kamon are usually highly stylized, so that to recognize, say, a wave requires knowing what a typical kamon stylization of a wave looks like.
+Motifs may be modified and arranged in various ways, and while these modifications and arrangements are quite restricted, they also often require some amount of reasoning.
+For example a motif such as a plant leaf may be arranged three in a circle, with either the heads pointed to the center (頭合わ せ) or the bottoms pointed to the center (尻合わせ).
+But `head' here means the top of the motif as it would normally be displayed, and `bottom' the reverse.
+This requires knowing for each motif what the typical display arrangement is, which is not obvious from the geometry of the motif.
+This, coupled with the fact that the dataset for Kamon is small, makes crest-to-text conversion challenging.

 A baseline model using [VGG](https://huggingface.co/learn/computer-vision-course/en/unit2/cnns/vgg) is